Tanzyingsz/DDM-Dissertation/Literature Review 2.0.md

 # LITERATURE REVIEW

-This study assesses the relationships between design attributes and the user experience in second-hand sustainiable marketplace RE:source and evaluates the levels of brand trust to RE:source among (?)
+This study assesses the relationships between design attributes and the user experience in second-hand sustainable marketplace RE: source and evaluates the levels of brand trust to RE: source among (?)
 UK Chinese students.

-A well-designed website should be able to produce satisfying user experience which includes: illustrate the necessay information of the product, build appropiate process that help and retain user to access the desired information with ease and finally earn the user trust.
-Specifically, design attributes play a key role in raising the standard of trust between user and brand (Cheung, Chan, & Limayen, 2005) Therefore, developing a organized and user-friendly webiste is crucial for accumulating online customers with higher trust standard.
+A well-designed website should be able to produce satisfying user experience which includes: illustrate the necessary information of the product, build appropriate process that helps and retain user to access the desired information with ease and finally earn the user trust.
+Specifically, design attributes play a key role in raising the standard of trust between user and brand (Cheung, Chan, & Limayen, 2005) Therefore, developing an organized and user-friendly website is crucial for accumulating online customers with higher trust standard.

 Within the domain of well-produced web design, there are five attributes proposed by previous design communities(Palmer and Jonathan,2002; Wang and Sylvain, 2007).
-Hereby list them as followed: Colour, typography, content quality, navigation and interacitivity.
-While colour and typography are in the scope of visual design (Hasan, 2016);content quality, naviagtion and interactivity belongs to performance metrics (Palmer and Jonathan,2002).
+Hereby list them as followed: Colour, typography, content quality, navigation and interactivity.
+While colour and typography are in the scope of visual design (Hasan, 2016); content quality, navigation and interactivity belongs to performance metrics (Palmer and Jonathan,2002).

 ## 1.1.
 Colour

 First of all, as the basic component of the physical world, colour provides humankind with an incredible amount of information.
-When it comes to the interacting with a brand, people carry out approximately 62‐90 percent of their snap assessment based on colors alone(Singh,2016).
-Secondly, many studies have proved that colour has effect on emotions states(Singh,2016;Kumar, 2017), both positive and negative.
-If the website is full of eye glaring colours, or colour without enough contrast, user might generate the feelings of irritation(Lim & Ting, 2012).
-Vice versa, harmounious colour scheme that fits genetic psychology will please the public.
-Moreover,colour helps to communicates Brand Image since it represent the personality of a brand(Kumar, 2017).
+When it comes to interacting with a brand, people carry out approximately 62‐90 per cent of their snap assessment based on colours alone(Singh,2016).
+Secondly, many studies have proved that colour has an effect on emotions states(Singh,2016; Kumar, 2017), both positive and negative.
+If the website is full of eye glaring colours, or colour without enough contrast, the user might generate feelings of irritation(Lim & Ting, 2012).
+Vice versa, a harmonious colour scheme that fits genetic psychology will please the public.
+Moreover, colour helps to communicate Brand Image since it represents the personality of a brand(Kumar, 2017).
 Therefore, carefully pick the colour and make it fits the genre of the brand is necessary.

-However, It is worth mentioning that the effects of colour has individual difference.
-Accordingly, website design has to take accessibility into consideration for the user with colour deficiency or other visual impariment (Lányi, 2017).One of the most efficient solution is to aviod colour-only information.
-Use other elements like word description or pattern to enfore the message as well.
+However, It is worth mentioning that the effects of colour have an individual difference.
+Accordingly, website design has to take accessibility into consideration for the user with colour deficiency or other visual impairment (Lányi, 2017).
+One of the most efficient solutions is to avoid colour-only information.
+Use other elements like word description or pattern to enforce the message as well.

 ## 1.2.
 Typography